Christine A. Desan: Education

-Desan graduated in 1981 from Princeton University majoring in religion.
+Desan graduated in 1981 from Princeton University, majoring in religion.
 She earned her Master of Arts in law and diplomacy in 1987 from Yale Law School and the Fletcher School of Law and Diplomacy.
 After graduation, she worked in the U.S. Office of the Solicitor General.

 She clerked for Supreme Court Justice Stephen Breyer.

 Field of interest

 Desan's work focuses on monetary history and theory.
 She argued in her 2014 book, Making Money: Coin, Currency, and the Coming of Capitalism (Oxford 2014), that a profound change in money's design occurred when the British government began to share money-making authority with investors incorporated as a national bank (Bank of England).
 That monetary transformation would soon expand to include a powerful financial architecture.
 Over the decades of the 18th century, the British developed circulating public debt, capital markets, and commercial banking.
 Those institutions worked synergistically with the Bank of England as it grew into a central bank.
 Desan identifies that quartet of institutions as central to and characteristic of the modern capitalism that went viral across the globe.

 According to Desan, the revolution in monetary design included conceptual or ideological shifts that have come to be identified with classical and modern liberalism.
-A prime example of such change is the revision of older attitudes towards self-interest and usury.
-By contrast to medieval approaches, the British government institutionalized an orientation towards material self-interest as a legitimate incentive for a public-regarding activity when it incorporated the Bank of England.
-While the medieval world rejected the motive to profit from making money, the British ordained it patriotic.
-Likewise, their government encouraged people to lend to the government through public bonds that returned interest to those holding them.
+A prime example of such change is the revision of older, culturally established attitudes towards and common/ecclesiastical law regulation of self-interest and usury as documented by English historian R.H.
+Tawney in "Religion and the rise of capitalism".
+In contrast to these medieval public policies, the British government institutionalized a new, implicit heuristic establishing private self-interest as a legitimate motive for consideration in the formation of public policy when it chartered the Bank of England.
+Where medieval morals had restrained private profit in the maintenance or lending of the common currency, the new heuristic established both practices as enlightened and patriotic without explicit provision for the external restraint of potential abuses.
+At the same time, the British government encouraged people to extend credit to it by issuing public bonds that returned interest to those holding them in apparent disregard of warnings about the abusive tendencies inherent in such practices issued by English economist and philosopher David Hume in "Political Discourses: Of Public Credit".